PIANO TRIO ARCHAEOLOGY

 This is to inform you that there have been some changes to our concerts and events schedule due to the current situation regarding COVID-19.

 It is with great regret that we announce that our 2020 series will not take place.
-The affected dates and locations are:
+All concerts have now been cancelled.

-We are hoping to transfer the our 2020 series over to 2021 and will be posting further information once details of future dates are finalised.
+We are hoping to transfer much of our 2020 series over to 2021 and will be posting further information once details of future dates are finalised.

 If you have any queries please contact us at